-The emission control system employed with the John Deere 6090HF diesel engine consists of a Diesel Oxidation Catalyst (DOC) and a Selective Catalytic Reduction (SCR) catalyst as an exhaust gas after-treatment system that helps reduce harmful gases and destroy the organic fraction of the particulate matter produced from the exhaust gas to meet the requirement for EPA Tier 4 Final regulations.
+The emission control system employed with this diesel engine consists of a Diesel Oxidation Catalyst (DOC) and a Selective Catalytic Reduction (SCR) catalyst as an exhaust gas after-treatment system that helps reduce harmful gases and destroy the organic fraction of the particulate matter produced from the exhaust gas to meet the requirement for EPA Tier 4 Final regulations.

-The DOC device (Figure 84) helps in filtering out large amounts of harmful Nitrogen Oxides (NOx) and Particulate Matter (PM) which are emitted by diesel engines.
+The DOC device (Figure 86) helps filter out large amounts of harmful Nitrogen Oxides (NOx) and Particulate Matter (PM) which are emitted by diesel engines.
 These exhaust emissions pose serious environmental and health risks.
 It is important to maintain and service the DOC emission safety device on a periodic basis.